 Kyi-Leos are also known as Maltese Lion Dogs.
-You can find these mixed breed dogs in shelters and breed-specific rescues, so remember to always adopt!
+You may find these mixed breed dogs in shelters and rescues, so remember to always adopt!
 Don’t shop if you’re looking to add a one of these pups to your home!

 Kyi-Leos are usually friendly, chatty, and always willing to join in with an upbeat play session, especially if young children are involved.
 Due to the breed’s long coat, they do require a little extra time and effort in the grooming department.
 However, they’re also hypoallergenic, so if allergies are an issue, the Kyi-Leo might be the dog for you!

-See below for all Kyi-Leo facts and mixed dog breed characteristics!
+See below for all mixed dog breed traits and facts about Kyi-Leos!

 Kyi-Leo Mixed Dog Breed Pictures